Entangled multi-component 4D quantum Hall states from photonic crystal defects

 Further hoppings can be neglected as the defect modes are localized.
 For $s$-type modes, it suffices to approximate $t^s_{ij}$ by a constant $t$; whereas for $p$-modes, $t^p_{ij}\approx t_{\sigma}$ or $t_{\pi}$ depending on whether $\sigma$ or $\pi$ bonding is involved.

-\textit{Multi-component 2D QH state from 1D defect lattice--} To set the stage for realizing our entangled 4D quantum Hall (QH) modes, we first describe how a \emph{1D} quasi-periodic lattice of defect rods can give rise to topological boundary modes protected by the 1st Chern number of an effective \emph{2D} QH system.
-This can be achieved extremely simply by spatially modulating a 1D line of defects with radii $r(x)$ according to

-where $r_0,r_1$ are constants, $b$ is a rational modulation frequency and $x$ labels the defect sites in the $\hat x$-direction (Fig.~\ref{fig:sdefect}e).
-If we choose $r_0+r_1<0.2a$, only the simplest $s$ orbital modes are present.
-To realize $p$-wave modes, we need the defect radii to exceed $0.2a$ instead. $k_y$ controls the phase of the modulation by setting the radius of the first defect rod, and takes the role of a synthetic dimension parameter.
-The frequency spectrum of the defect modes can be computed by a finite-element Maxwell's equation (FEM) solver, and is presented, for $b=1/4$, in Fig.~\ref{fig:sdefect}d for $s$-type defect modes with open boundary condition (OBC) in the $\hat x$-direction.
-Simulated in Fig. \ref{fig:p1d}a,b, the bandstructure (for $b=1/4$) of $p$-wave modes with periodic boundary condition (PBC) and OBC consists of 8 bulk bands, twice of the $s$ bulk bands.

-Upon varying $k_y$ over a period, boundary modes in the OBC case are seen to continuously connect the bulk bands.
-This spectral flow of mid-gap states is signature of topological behavior, and can indeed be understood via the effective TB Hamiltonian for $s$-type orbitals

-which follows from the modulation in the defect radius (Eq.~\ref{eq1}). $\omega_0$, $\lambda$ and $t$ are constant parameters corresponding to the $s$-type orbitals.
-Hence we recover a variation of the 1d Aubry-Andr\'e-Harper (AAH) model~\cite{AAH}, which can be mapped to a 2D integer QH system (Chern lattice) with a flux of $2\pi b$ per plaquette~\cite{kraus2012topological,madsen2013topological} (See SOM), with perfectly flat Chern bands as $b$ tends to an irrational value~\footnote{Writing $b=p/q$, the bands become increasingly flat as $q$, which controls the magnetic unit cell size, becomes large.
-Perfect flatness is possible only with infinite $q$ due to topological constraints~\cite{chen2014impossibility,lee2016band,read2016compactly}.}.
-With $p$-type orbitals, the effective TB Hamiltonian takes the form

-As shown in Fig. \ref{fig:p1d}a,b, blue(green) lines represent $p_y$ ($p_x$) orbitals, which do not couple to each other.
-With parameters in Fig. \ref{fig:p1d}, the band gaps of $p_x$ and $p_y$ orbitals overlap with each other so the system is equivalent two copies of $s$-type defect modes.
-Time-reversal breaking in the QH (Chern) phase is physically implemented by breaking the lattice translation symmetry.
-As shown in Fig.~\ref{fig:sdefect}e and \ref{fig:p1d}c, midgap states exist at the edge (ends) of the defect line, and are topologically pumped across the gap as the synthetic dimension parameter $k_y$ cycles over a period~\cite{huang2012entanglement,alexandradinata2014wilson,lee2015free}.

-\textit{Entangled 4D QH mode--} Since the topological pumping of 2D QH states can be realized in the 1D lines of defect discussed above, we should be able to probe 4D QH states in 2D defect lattices (Fig.~\ref{fig:sdefect}b) with 2 synthetic dimensions.
-A 4D QH state is characterized by a nonzero 2nd Chern number
+\textit{Entangled 4D QH modes --} Since the topological pumping of 2D QH states can be realized in the 1D lines of defect discussed above, we should be able to probe 4D QH states in 2D defect lattices (Fig.~\ref{fig:sdefect}b) with 2 synthetic dimensions.
+A 4D QH state is characterized by a nonzero